Summary of Product Characteristics last updated on medicines.ie: 9/4/2015

 Medical advice should be sought if this is the first time the patient has experienced symptoms of candidal vaginitis.

-Before using Canesten 100mg Pessaries, medical advice must be sought if any of the following are applicable:
+Before using Canesten Thrush Cream medical advice must be sought if any of the following are applicable:

-- More than two infections of candidal vaginitis in the last 6 months.
+- More than two infections of candidal vaginitis in the last six months,

-- Previous history of a sexually transmitted disease or exposure to partner with a sexually transmitted disease.
+- Previous history of a sexually transmitted disease or exposure to partner with sexually transmitted disease,

 - Known hypersensitivity to imidazoles or other vaginal antifungal products.

-Canesten 100mg Pessaries should not be used if the patient has any of the following symptoms whereupon medical advice should be sought:
+Canesten Thrush Cream should not be used if the patient has any of the following symptoms whereupon medical advice should be sought:

 - Fever (temperature of 38°C or above) or chills